ahmedhammad97/Software-Architecture-Patterns-Notes/README.md

 Typically consists of:

-- **Event Queue**: store the events until the mediator consumes it.
+- **Event queue**: store the events until the mediator consumes it.

-- **Event Mediator (Orchestrator)**: receives *initial events*, then breaks them into *processing events* that can be passed accordingly each to the suitable processor.
+- **Event mediator (orchestrator)**: receives *initial events*, then breaks them into *processing events* that can be passed accordingly each to the suitable processor.
 This requires that the mediator knows the corresponding procedure (steps) for every initial event.
 It does not perform any business logic though.

-- **Event Channels**: can either be a message queue, or a message topic, that passes the messages *asynchronously* to the event processors.
+- **Event channels**: can either be a message queue, or a message topic, that passes the messages *asynchronously* to the event processors.

-- **Event Processors**: a unit that contains and perform all the business logic.
+- **Event processors**: a unit that contains and perform all the business logic.
 A processor should not rely on other processor.

 ### Broker Topology